-What is the GeneConvene Virtual Institute?
+What Is The GeneConvene Virtual Institute?

 The GeneConvene Virtual Institute aggregates, curates and shares knowledge to advance understanding of genetic biocontrol technologies, such as gene drive, as well as selfish genetic elements found throughout nature.

 Gene drive refers to genetic processes that lead to the preferential transmission of genes, transgenes or chromosomes to the next generation.
 Gene drive technologies, if determined to be sufficiently safe and effective, might be used to introduce and maintain genes in specific populations of target organisms for the purposes of controlling the growth and/or the characteristics of the individuals comprising the population.
 Technological advances in genetics now make it possible to readily assemble transgenes in the laboratory that show gene drive when introduced into the genomes of organisms.
-Learn more about Gene Drive Basics
+Learn more about gene drives.

 Gene drive and other genetic biocontrol technologies are emerging technologies with implications for public health, conservation and agriculture.
 Conversations and discussions about these technologies will benefit from well-informed stakeholders and other interested parties.